 Founded in 1947, this small local museum above the park is worth a walk through if only to view the large collection of paintings by Niko Pirosmani, Georgia’s national artist, who hailed from Kakheti.
 (If you’ve eaten at the Samikitno restaurants in Tbilisi, you’ll recognise some of his works.)

-I love Pirosmani’s style, especially his depictions of animals.
 Here at the museum, a scene from the Rtveli wine harvest takes pride of place.
-Other exhibits showcase ethnographic objects and coins.
+An archaeological exhibition on the ground floor showcases ethnographic objects and coins.

 The museum is open from 10am-6pm Tuesday to Sunday (closed on Mondays).
 Entrance costs 20 GEL.